Recoverability of Ancestral Recombination Graph Topologies: Topology of a tree

-We note that some algorithms detect recombination by identifying changes to the marginal trees on either side of a breakpoint \parencite[]{Hein05}, so the detectability of recombination depends on how accurately the tree topologies at each locus can be reconstructed.
+Note that although we disregard recombination for now, some algorithms detect recombination by identifying changes to the local trees on either side of a recombination breakpoint \citep[]{Hein05}, so the detectability of recombination depends on how accurately the tree topologies at each locus can be reconstructed.